-- ISSS, 1126 H.J.
-Patterson Hall, University of Maryland This office takes care of your visa status, I-20, I-94, CPT, OPT etc. Located in Susquehanna Hall. - Mitchell Bldg, 7999 Regents Dr, College Park, MD 20742 The reception area in this will click your picture and give you your student ID card.
-We recommend getting your ID card before orientation starts. - Adele H. Stamp Student Union
+• International Student and Scholar Services (ISSS), 1126 H.J.
+Patterson Hall, University of Maryland This office takes care of your visa status, I-20, I-94, CPT, OPT, etc. It is located in Susquehanna Hall.

+• Mitchell Bldg, 7999 Regents Dr, College Park, MD 20742

+The reception area in this will take your picture and print your student ID card.
+You will need your student ID card to access MBA-student-specific rooms on campus so we recommend getting your ID card before orientation starts.

+• Adele H. Stamp Student Union

-This is a large building has a university bookstore, and stores where you can buy Maryland swag.
-It also houses several eateries such as Chick-fil-A, Panda Express, McDonald's, etc. It also
+This is a large building that has a university bookstore, and stores where you can buy Maryland swag.
+It also houses several eateries such as Chick-fil-A, Panda Express, McDonald's, etc.

-- UMD Health Center - This is where you will deposit your immunization forms or go in case of a medical issue.
-Located opposite Stamp Student Union. - Office of Payroll, Suite 3570 Van Munching Hall This office deals with your payroll if you have a GA, your insurance and your employment status with the university.
-Located on the 3rd Floor, VMH. - Masters Program Office (MPO), 2308 Van Munching Hall The Masters Program Office deals with the academics of the masters programs, the faculty who teaches you, and the orientation at the beginning of the MBA.
-Located on the 2nd Floor, VMH. - Admissions Office, 2303 Van Munching Hall This office deals with prospective students and new admits to Smith.
+• UMD Health Center

+This is where you will drop off your immunization forms or visit in case of a medical issue.
+It is located opposite the Stamp Student Union.

+• Smith Payroll Office, Suite 3570 Van Munching Hall

+This office deals with your payroll if you have a GA, your insurance, and your employment status with the university.
+Located on the 3rd Floor, VMH.

+• Master's Program Office (MPO), 2308 Van Munching Hall

+The Master's Program Office deals with the academics and advising for Smith Masters and MBA students, and new student orientation at the beginning of the MBA.
+It is located on the 2nd Floor of VMH.

+• Smith Admissions Office, 2303 Van Munching Hall

+This office deals with prospective students and new admits to Smith.
 Located on the 2nd Floor, VMH.

-Office of Career Services (OCS), 2570 Van Munching Hall The Office of Career services is where you will go to meet with your career coaches, for mock-interviews and campus-hiring interviews.
-Located on the 2nd Floor, VMH.
+• Smith Office of Career Services (OCS), 2570 Van Munching Hall

+The Office of Career Services is where you will go to meet with your career coaches, for mock interviews and campus-hiring interviews.
+Located on the 2nd Floor of VMH.